MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

 ---
 # Upgrading to [!INCLUDE[prodlong](../developer/includes/prodlong.md)] Wave 2

+[!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2019 Wave 2 marks the first release where C/AL is fully deprecated and replaced with AL. This means that the entire system and base application is based on extensions.
+This change will influence how you perform the upgrade compared to earlier releases.

 For now, these steps are for a single tenant deployment.

 ## Upgrading an unmodified application

 Use this scenario if you have a Business Central application that has not been modified.
-You might have installed Microsoft extensions and created and installed your own extensions.
+The application might include Microsoft (1st party) extensions and custom extensions (3rd party).
 With this upgrade, you will replace the C/AL base application with the new Business Central V15.0 base app extension.
 The result will be a fully upgraded application and platform on V15.0.

 <!-- For this scenario, I am upgrading a BC 14.0 unmodified base application.
 Because the application was unmodified, I upgraded to the BC 15 base app.-->